ozkriff/ozkriff.github.io-src/content/2019-09-04--devlog-zemeroth-v0-6/index.md

 It's my first experience of recording video devlogs.

+Amateur stuff.

 Recording as one piece totally fails for me.

 Stressful.

-TODO: Describe how the video is recorded
+TODO: Describe how the video is recorded.

 What app I use to make subtitles?